drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 ### Expected reward following a policy

-When training models on a contextual bandit problem, the goal is to find the policy which maximizes the average reward. s\\
+When training models on a contextual bandit problem, the goal is to find the policy which maximizes the average reward:

 $$ Argmax_{ \pi } \mathbb{E}_X ( \mathbb{E}_{ A \sim \pi } ( \mathbb{E}( R | A = a , X = x ))) $$

-Note that the optimal policy $\hat{ \pi}$ is usually deterministic. ( In each context, just choose the action which maximize the expected reward $\mathbb{E}( X | X=x,  A=a) $
+Note that the optimal policy $\hat{ \pi}$ is usually deterministic. ( In each context, just choose the action which maximize the expected reward $\mathbb{E}( X \| X=x,  A=a) $

 However, it is usually a good idea to avoid fully deterministic policies.
-One of the main reasons is that randomized policy allows to keep some exploration on the different actions, and this is useful to learn how to improve the policy.
+One of the main reasons is that a randomized policy allows to keep some exploration on the different actions, and this is useful to learn how to improve the policy.
 It is also useful to evaluate a new policy, as we will describe in the next sections.

 ### So how is this different from supervised learning ?